harshita-chopra/Covid19-research-NLP/README.md

 The dataset is downloaded from https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge (Version 4, dated 20-03-2020)

 My python program uses Natural Language Processing tools to clean the dataset and extract common phrases and word-cloud depicting the most talked about words.
 Another task of summarizing top 5 papers' body-text containing specific words according to the number of occurences is also done.
 The summarizer is created using word scoring by TF-IDF, a weight/statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The summary is made up of top 5 most weighted sentences.
 The related_papers function accepts a search word and displays the top summaries with paper IDs so as to access the entire paper if found useful.

+The top papers regarding "Drug repurposing", "Chloroquine", "Atazanavir" and "Antiviral inhibitors" are extracted in this python notebook.